b17z/program_obscura/content/about.md

 - And as evidenced by what you're reading, I write a bit (If he gets anymore hipster...).

-### What Can You Expect To See Here?
+## What Can You Expect To See Here?

-- Thought essays about going through the computer science/technology space.
-- Commentaries on certain goings on in tech.
+## Development Diaries
-- Tutorials on certain tech I experiment with.
+- Tutorials on certain tech I experiment with
+- Reflections as I go through the computer science/technology space
-- Project walkthroughs and lessons learned from those projects.
+- Project walk throughts and lessons learned from those projects
-- References to (what I think to be) helpful resources.

-And anything else related to tech that isn't coming to mind right now.
+## Musings
+- Thought essays about goings on in the computer science/technology space
+- My philosophies around computer science.
+Ex: Effective resources, how I believe people should learn this space, etc.

+## Thought Draft
+- I'm an avid reader so I will put here some reflections about books I've read or conclusions/philosophies I've gotten from certain books.

 ### Conclusion